Setup of Email OTP

 To use an ID method, you first need to activate it.
 In the Signicat Dashboard:

-- Choose Email OTP from the list and save.
+• Choose Email OTP from the list of ID methods.

 Email OTP should now appear in the list of available ID methods with the status set to "Active".